inoxlang/inox/docs/language-reference.md

 print("friends:")

 for friend in user.friends {
-    # The 'friend' variable is a URL.
-You will soon be able to use double-colon expressions
+    # load the friend's name by using the URL in a double-colon expression:
-    # to retrieve and mutate the friend's data in a typesafe way.
+    name = friend::name
-    print(friend::name)
+    print(name)
 }
 ```